Calibre What Science Can Do

 Dr Emmanuel Ako is a Consultant Cardiologist with a specialist interest in Coronary Intervention and the treatment of coronary artery disease.
-He also has expertise in cardiovascular complications in Haemoglobinopathies such as Thalassaemia and Sickle Cell disease.
-He works at both Chelsea and Westminster NHS Foundation Trustand the Royal Brompton Hospital NHS Trust.
+He also has expertise in cardiovascular complications in haemoglobinopathies such as thalassaemia and sickle cell disease.
+He works at both Chelsea and Westminster NHS Foundation Trustand the Royal Brompton Hospital NHS Trust, London, UK

-He studied medicine at University College London where he graduated with distinction in 2005 and awarded several prizes including an award from the Vandervell foundation, PPP foundation and NIHR.
+He studied medicine at University College London, UK, where he graduated with distinction in 2005 and awarded several prizes including an award from the Vandervell foundation, PPP foundation and NIHR.

-In addition to his clinical commitments, Dr Ako has been involved in stem cell research for ischaemic heart disease and the effects of thalassemia and sickle cell disease onthe cardiovascular system.
+In addition to his clinical commitments, Dr Ako has been involved in stem cell research for ischaemic heart disease and the effects of thalassemia and sickle cell disease on the cardiovascular system.
 He has an interest in cardiac MRI focusing on its use in pulmonary hypertension in haemoglobinopathies.
-He is a winner of the American College of Cardiology young investigator award in Chicago for research into haemoglobinopathy and a finalist at the SCMR Early Career Awards in Los Angelesand the RSM Presidents Medal in London.
+He is a winner of the American College of Cardiology Young Investigator Award for research into haemoglobinopathy and a finalist at the SCMR Early Career Awards in Los Angeles and the RSM Presidents Medal in London.